Phuket Markets, where to find them what to expect

 - Kathu Market, opposite Caltex Station

-- Thalang Fresh Market, right at the Heroines Monument on the way to airport.
+- Thalang Fresh Market, right at the Heroines Monument on the way to the airport.

 Scheduled Markets (on specific days)